 All other requests for protective orders that do not meet the definition of family or household member must go through the General District Court.

 Printable guides from the Department of Criminal Justice Services (DCJS):

 The Virginia Attorney General's Office Address Confidentiality Program (ACP) is a confidential mail-forwarding service for domestic violence and/or stalking victims who have recently relocated to a location unknown to their abuser or stalker.

 Learn more about and register for the ACP on the Virginia Attorney General’s website.

 "No Contact" Directives

-“No contact” means the offender cannot directly or indirectly contact you, as ordered by the court or other authorized body.
+“No contact” means the inmate, probationer, or parolee cannot directly or indirectly contact you, as ordered by the court or other authorized body.
 Contact your regional victim advocate if you have any questions or want more information on how to obtain a “no contact” directive.

 From the Court

 During sentencing, a court can add a "no contact" condition.
 The court would determine if the action would be a basis for revocation of supervision or impact on suspended conviction time.

 From the Virginia Parole Board